hareemYashal/James-Phifer-Labs/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy the PDF Extraction System to various platforms.
+This guide will help you deploy the Comprehensive PDF Extraction System with intelligent field mapping and sample comment support to various platforms.

 ## Local Deployment

 ### Prerequisites
 - Python 3.8 or higher
 - pip package manager
-- Google Gemini API key
+- Google Gemini 2.5 Flash API key

 ### Steps
 1. Clone the repository